icodecauseiloveit/nodejs-env/README.md

     //The port that the application inside the container should listen on.
     "appPort": [3000],

-    // Command-line arguments to pass when starting the container.
+    // Command-line arguments to pass when starting the container with `docker run`.
     //These arguments set the user to "node" and
     //specify an environment variables file ".devcontainer/devcontainer.env".
     "runArgs": ["--user", "node","--env-file",".devcontainer/devcontainer.env"]